digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.setup.md

 #### Set a keyboard shortcut

 I added a keyboard shortcut for it.
-But this needs to be done locally (its not part of the Dendron) For this you can
+But this needs to be done locally in your VSCode preferences (its not part of the published Dendron)
+For this you can

 1. Run the VSCode Command Preferences: Open Keyboard Shortcuts (JSON) (Cmd+Shift + P)
 2. Add the following entry to the bottom of your keybindings.json file, with the shortcut key combo of your choice:
   {
     "key": "cmd+o cmd+n",
-    "command": "dendron.customCommand.open-notebook-pma"
+    "command": "dendron.customCommand.open-notebook-pmallard"
   }

-I have created three additional traits for now for @mwannier30, @Edefossez and @edouardbruelhart They are called, respectively :
+I have created additional traits for DBGI members.
+You should find yours :) Else please ask.

+They are called, respectively :

+- open-notebook-acsima.js
+- open-notebook-bmulhauser.js
+- open-notebook-brinn.js
+- open-notebook-cdessimoz.js
+- open-notebook-dagosti.js
+- open-notebook-dmietchen.js
+- open-notebook-ebruelhart.js
+- open-notebook-edefossez.js
+- open-notebook-ewillighagen.js
+- open-notebook-gkozlowski.js
+- open-notebook-hluetcke.js
+- open-notebook-jgalgonek.js
+- open-notebook-mwang.js
+- open-notebook-mwannier.js
+- open-notebook-nalvarez.js
-- open-notebook-mw
+- open-notebook-pcudremauroux.js
-- open-notebook-ed
+- open-notebook-pmallard.js
-- open-notebook-eb
+- open-notebook-tmendes.js

 You can thus adapt your keyboard short cut as you want !